swcarpentry/shell-novice/_episodes/03-create.md

 >    There are special characters that can cause your command to not work as
 >    expected and can even result in data loss.
 >
-> If you need to refer to names of files or directories that have whitespace
+> If you need to refer to names of files or directories that have spaces
-> or another non-alphanumeric character, you should surround the name in quotes (`""`).
+> or other special characters, you should surround the name in quotes (`""`).
 {: .callout}

 Since we've just created the `thesis` directory, there's nothing in it yet: